-8. Take a Tour of the City’s Diverse Neighborhoods
+3. Take a Tour of Baltimore’s Diverse Neighborhoods

-7. Discover the History of Industry and the B&O Railroad
+4. Discover the History of Industry and the B&O Railroad at Baltimore Museums

-Industry and immigration shaped early 19th century Baltimore into one of the nation’s largest cities and key location for people and merchandise traveling to the Midwest on the National Road through western Maryland, Pittsburgh, and Ohio.
-Later, when the opening of the Erie Canal threatened Baltimore’s businesses, the first chartered railroad, the B & O Railroad, was successfully formed to continue trade to the rest of the county and maintain Baltimore’s strategic position through the Civil War.
-Families visiting Baltimore should take some time to learn about the city’s rich history at either the Baltimore Museum of Industry or the B & O Railroad Museum.
+Industry and immigration shaped early 19th century Baltimore into one of the nation’s largest cities.
+Baltimore became a key location for people and goods traveling to the Midwest on the National Road.
+Later, when the opening of the Erie Canal threatened Baltimore’s businesses, the B & O Railroad was formed to continue trade.

 Any little train-lover will want to spend hours exploring the roundhouse at the B & O Railroad Museum.
 Kids can dress up and play with one of many train tables inside the beautifully maintained roundhouse building.
 History buffs are sure to enjoy reading about the role that the B & O Railroad played in the Civil War.